 Researchers are unsure how biotin helps the hoof, but the actual improvement seen from doses of 20 mg per day has been documented by electron microscope examination.
 The hoof horn is made up of keratinized cells arranged spirally to form long tubules that run from the coronary band to the end of the toe.
 As the cells thicken around the tubules, the hoof horn becomes more resilient to damage.

 In order to achieve maximal improvement in hoof health, a horse should consume 20 mg of biotin per day.
 If improvement has been seen within eight to 15 months, the horse will need to remain on biotin the rest of its useful life to maintain that improvement.
-Cutting the dose is not advisable because it may affect the results, and care should be taken not to buy more than what can be used up in six months.
+Cutting the dose is not advisable because it may affect the results.

 Other nutrients such as zinc, methionine, and iodine can also affect hoof quality.
 A well-balanced supplement will contain all of these nutrients in addition to the 20 mg per serving of biotin.